-This should most definitely spice up your finger exercises on guitar, and even better improve any sloppiness in your playing!
+This should most definitely spice up your finger exercises on guitar as you master how to use a metronome, and even better improve any sloppiness in your playing!

 What’s even better is that any of these patterns shown can easily be changed by using the 1-2-3-4 chart above.
 You can always play the patterns using 2-3-1-4 or even by using 4-2-1-3.
 So many possibilities!

 Utilizing these practices in your everyday guitar practice, you’ll be sure to notice and huge difference in your technique!

 Playing Without a Metronome